astropy/ci-helpers/README.md

 * ``MINICONDA_VERSION``: This sets the version of Miniconda that will be installed.
 Use this to override a pinned version if necessary.

+* ``CONDA_VERSION``: This sets the version of conda that will be installed.
+Use this to override a pinned version if necessary.
+  If set to ``stable``, install the latest stable version of conda.

 * ``CONDA_DEPENDENCIES``: this should be a space-separated string of package names that will be installed with conda.
 Version numbers of these dependencies can be overridden/specified with the ``PACKAGENAME_VERSION``